tinkledoomhammer/some-notes/stackedit/Notes/godot/shaders.md

 	* `inout` - passed via reference
 	* `const` - can be combined with `in`
 * Functions can be overloaded
-	* There are no implicit conversions of
+	* There are no implicit conversions of arguments

 ### Varyings
+* Data sent from the fragment shader to the vertex shader
+* Computed for every primitive vertex in the vertex processor
+* interpolated for every fragment

 ### Interpolation qualifiers
 ### Uniforms
 ### Built-in variables